Are you looking to further your education or career but have limits on time or transportation?

-Online Classes: Classes in which students complete their coursework by way of the Internet.
-It should be noted that some online instructors require students to participate in on-campus orientation and/or take exams on campus or at an approved testing site.
+In Online Classes students complete their coursework by way of the internet.
+Some instructors require students to participate in on-campus orientations and/or take exams on campus or at approved testing sites.

-Hybrid Classes: Classes in which students complete some class hours by way of the Internet and meet in a classroom setting for the remaining hours.
+In Hybrid Courses students complete some class hours by way of the internet and meet in a classroom setting for the remaining hours.

-Web-Enhanced Classes: Classes in which students meet in a classroom setting during all class hours, but make use of the Internet for communication, out-of-class assignments and learning resources.
+Web-Enhanced Courses are courses in which students meet in a classroom setting during all class hours, but make use of the internet for communication, out-of-class assignments and learning resources.

-The majority of online, hybrid and Web-enhanced courses are offered using the Blackboard 9.1 course management system.
+The majority of online, hybrid and Web-enhanced courses are offered using the Blackboard 9.1 learning management system.

 Search for Online Classes

 Use the eSTORM Class Search to check out the more than 100 online class options.
 The Mode of Instruction section under Additional Search Criteria allows you to narrow your search to Online Learning courses.

 Online Degrees and Certificates

 SWIC online degree and certificate programs are offered through a combination of online, hybrid and on-campus classes.
 The Associate in Arts, Associate in Applied Science degrees and certificates listed below have a few required on-campus courses, specific to the major (such as public speaking and lab sciences).
 Degree specific course requirements and recommendations can be found in the links below.